COLLABORATORS - PROJECTS - MIRAGES

 September 2016 - ongoing

-Allan Doctor (University of Washington - St Louis) and his team are world leading experts in the field of red blood cell biology, oxygen transport and delivery.
+Allan Doctor (University of Maryland) and his team are world leading experts in the field of red blood cell biology, oxygen transport and delivery.
 A collaborative project with the D'Alessandro Lab will try to understand the physiological and metabolic underpinnings of dysregulated red blood cell biology in sepsis.

 MONTE LAB